 @ease at school

 We offer interactive school sessions about mental health.
 The goal?
-Making it easier to talk about struggles and showing students where they can find support.
-Our volunteers are young adults, close to the world of students, so they can connect in a natural and relatable way on things like exam stress, failing fears, social pressure, loneliness, bullying, or dealing with a divorce.
+Making it easier to talk about psychological struggles and showing students where they can go for help.
+Our volunteers are young adults.
+They are close to the world of students, so they can connect in an accessible and familiar way on things like exam stress, fear of failure, social pressure, loneliness, bullying, or the impact of divorce.

-We guide young people to make sense of their feelings, break the taboo around mental struggles, and feel how powerful talking can be.
+We guide young people to make sense of their feelings, break the taboo around mental health issues, and we show how powerful talking can be.

 Information for teachers and parents